vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 ##### YAML how to make elements conditional

-For each condition you need a sensor with a boolean state, which is `true` when the element should be visible and `false` when it should be hidden.
-If this doesn't exist yet, you can create this with a template binary sensor.
+For each condition you need a sensor with a state you can toggle on when the element should be visible.
+If this doesn't exist yet, you can create this with a template sensor.
 I have a page with many examples of how to create these sensors: [Home Assistant templates](/homeassistant/homeassistant_templates).

-This is how you can define a conditional **Mushroom** element.
+This is how you can define a conditional **Mushroom** element to show only the large bin icon when tomorrow is a bin day.

-You need the boolean sensor [waste_tomorrow](/homeassistant/homeassistant_templates#is-tomorrow-a-trash-bin-day) for this condition.
+You need to have the boolean sensor [waste_tomorrow](/homeassistant/homeassistant_templates#is-tomorrow-a-trash-bin-day) created for this condition.

 ```yaml
 {% raw %}